joshrands/adhoc-routing-framework/README.md

 # Ad hoc Network Routing Protocol Implementations

 ### NASA SmallSat Project - Colorado School of Mines

-### Classes designed for physical implementation and simulated implementation.
+Classes designed for physical implementation and simulated implementation of an ad-hoc network on a single decentralized subnet.

 Author: Josh Rands